dimosr/Centro/README.md

 mvn clean install
 ```

-- Build and Create .war file:
+- Build and Create .war file (all unit tests will be executed):
 ```
 mvn package
 ```